jbmorley/google-calendar-scripts/README.md

-# cleanup-google-calendar
+# google-calendar-scripts

+## find-from-ics

-This script serves a very specific personal need.
-It looks for all the UIDs in an ICS file and deletes any corresponding entries in a Google Calendar.
-It's designed to undo a failed / partial Google Calendar ICS import without destroying any data which may have been present in the Google Calendar prior to the import.
+Search Google Calendar for events corresponding to the UIDs in an ICS file, optionally deleting them.
+This was designed to help undo a failed/partial Google Calendar ICS import without destroying other data in Google Calendar.